CodDivy/Assignment_1_APR_CS502_2201CS23/README.md

-# SVM Classification on Rain in Australia Dataset Using PCA
+# SVM Classification on Loan Application Approval Dataset Using PCA

 ## Overview